tobiillz/leads-generator-extension/README.md

 # leads-generator-extension

-This is Chrome leads generator extension.
+This is a Chrome leads generator extension.

 It is a useful tool for individuals, particularly sales people trying